gmzi/javascripter/z-terminal.md

 1. Copy repo's url.
 2. check in terminal where you are and where you want the clone, and git status not initialized there.

-3. `git clone projectUrl` clones in local folder.
+- `git clone projectUrl` clones master in local folder.
+- `git clone -b branchName https://adress.git` clones desired branch

 4. Create or remove files and folders, stage them and commit them with no problem.
 Just can't push the changes unless with permission from the owner.

 ## pull